yuqiii-wang/KnowledgeNotes/fundamental_computer/operating_sys/memory.md

 # Memory OS management

+## MMU (Memory Management Unit)

+The memory management unit logically sits between the processor internal bus and the memory hierarchy—the first level of the hierarchy is most likely the processor’s first level cache on modern embedded processors.
+The MMU provides the following key features:

+* Address translation.
+The MMU provides per process address translation of linear (virtual) address to physical addresses (see paging for detail).

+* Protection.
+The MMU entries provide privilege checking and read/write protection of memory.
+Privilege checking ensures that the processor has the correct privilege level to access a particular memory region.

+* Cache control.
+Different memory regions requires different cacheability attributes.

+When using the MMU, the memory map is divided into pages (typically 4 kB each).
+The operating system maintains a page directory and a set of page tables to keep track of the pages.

 ## Swap

 Swap is the operation swapping data between primary memory (RAM) and secondary storage (disk).
 The time cost is mainly associated with transferring data.
 There are memory lock implemented when data undergoing transferring/swapping.